postcss/postcss-bem-linter/README.md

 **Default mode**:

-* Only allow selectors that *begin* with a selector sequence matching the defined convention (ignoring sequences are combinators).
+* Only allow selectors sequences that match the defined convention.
 * Only allow custom-property names that *begin* with the defined `ComponentName`.
 * The `:root` selector can only contain custom-properties.
 * The `:root` cannot be combined with other selectors.

-**Strict mode**:
+**Weak mode**:

-* All the tests in "default mode".
-* Disallow selector sequences *after combinators* that do not match the defined convention.
-(The convention for sequences after combinators can be the same as or different from that for initial sequences.)
+* While *initial* selector sequences (before combinators) must match the defined convention, sequences *after* combinators are not held to any standard.

 ## Use